Instance configuration

 • table_writer: Table Writer configuration.

 • table_attribute_cache: Table attribute cache configuration.
-This cache significantly improves the responsiveness of CHYT, but at the moment it can potentially lead to non-consistent reads (data has already appeared in the table, but CHYT does not see it yet).
+This cache significantly improves the responsiveness of CHYT, though at the moment it may lead to non-consistent reads (when data has already appeared in the table, but CHYT does not see it yet).
 To disable this cache, use the following configuration:

 {read_from=follower;expire_after_successful_update_time=0;expire_after_failed_update_time=0;refresh_time=0;expire_after_access_time=0}